 Waldorf maintains an Admissions Office with counselors who are available to assist students in making college plans, including financial planning.
-Persons seeking admission services or desiring additional information about the university are encouraged to write the Admissions Office:
+Persons seeking admission services or desiring additional information about the university are encouraged to contact the Admissions Office:

-Office of Admissions, Waldorf University 106 South 6th St. Forest City, IA 50436 or phone 641.585.8112 or 1.800.292.1903 or email admissions@waldorf.edu.
+Office of Admissions, Waldorf University 106 South 6th Street Forest City, IA 50436 or phone 641.585.8112 or 1.800.292.1903

+Email: admissions@waldorf.edu.